 I’ve been a dancer, an art dealer, a till worker, a physicist, a mortuary volunteer and a career consultant (and I’m still the latter), but the question is, how do those jobs help me write?

 To set one record straight immediately, physics impacts my writing minimally.
 I discovered early on that mentioning it led people to wrongly assume I write sci-fi.
-The only aliens I write about are human with odd personalities based on humans with odd personalities I’ve met in real life, like the boss who did horse impressions secretly in his office.
+The only aliens I write about are humans with odd personalities based on humans with odd personalities I’ve met in real life, like my weird boss who secretly did (very convincing) horse impressions in his office.

 During a short stint as an art dealer, I learned a lot about the three ‘m’s: modern art, making money and manipulative sales people – all of which inspired many events in another of my books, the one about a self-proclaimed ‘hero’ (an out and out conman) who tricks the rich and greedy into revealing their secrets so he can himself benefit in unexpected ways.

 Being a career consultant has done wonders for my writing in a technical sense.
 You have to be precise, concise and creative to write successful CVs and applications.
 Also the clients I meet can be fascinating.
 Many are not fodder for fiction – they’re far too polite, professional and considerate – but the one or two percent of difficult people I deal with (they sneak into any client list) is otherwise known as a goldmine.
 I’m sure I can find a story into which I can incorporate the fanatical Christian who (illegally) sent me the CVs of twenty women he didn’t know or the young nurse who sent me a total of eight individual career achievements based on urine sampling.